ArtCraftCode/ravelry/README.md

 # => 5
 ```

-## A note on Ruby versions

-Currently, 1.9.3 is the only tested and supported version of Ruby.
-This is not because I'm lazy or emotionally attached to 1.9.3, it's because my personal machine is very very old and is borked and doesn't want to play nicely with Ruby 2.0.0.

-This code should, however, work just fine with Ruby 2.0.0.
-If it doesn't, whoops.
-Sorry!
-Submit a pull request to fix it :)

 # Contributing

 Hey!
 You want to contribute?
 That is super, super awesome.

 Send me a pull request!
 Note that your pull request will not be accepted if you don't write tests **and documentation** for your code (the test part kind of goes without saying, but I wanted to make sure that you knew about it and the documentation).

 To run specs locally, simply `bundle` and then run `rpsec`.